 From cruises through the mystical fjords of Chilean Patagonia and riverboat chugs up the Amazon to outboard canoe travel in the coastal mangroves of Ecuador, South America offers ample opportunity to travel by boat.
 Safety is generally not an issue, especially for the established ferry and cruise operators in Chile and Argentina.
 There have been a couple of recent problems with tourist boats in the Galápagos (including a few that have sunk over the years), so do some research before committing to a cruise.

 There are outstanding (but expensive) lake excursions throughout southern Chile, Argentina, Bolivia and Peru.
 Some of the most popular routes:

-- Lago General Carrera (Chile) to Chile Chico and Puerto Ingeniero Ibáñez (Chile)
+- Lago General Carrera (Chile) between Chile Chico and Puerto Ingeniero Ibáñez.